 The following unaudited pro forma condensed combined balance sheet as of September 30, 2020 assumes that the Business Combination and equity financing had been completed on September 30, 2020.
-The following unaudited pro forma condensed combined statement of operations for the nine-months ended September 30, 2020 and for the fiscal year ended December 31, 2019 gives pro forma effect to the Business Combination and equity financing as if they had been completed on January 1, 2019.
+The following unaudited pro forma condensed combined statement of operations for the ninemonths ended September 30, 2020 and for the fiscal year ended December 31, 2019 gives pro forma effect to the Business Combination and equity financing as if they had been completed on January 1, 2019.

 The unaudited pro forma condensed combined financial statements have been presented for illustrative purposes only and do not necessarily reflect what the Company's financial condition or results of operations would have been had the Business Combination occurred on the dates indicated.
-Further, the unaudited pro forma condensed combined financial information also may not be useful in predicting the future financial condition and results of operations may differ significantly from the pro forma amounts reflected herein due to a variety of factors.
+Further, the unaudited pro forma condensed combined financial information also may not be useful in predicting the future financial condition and results of operations of the Company.
+The actual financial position and results of operations may differ significantly from the pro forma amounts reflected herein due to a variety of factors.
 The unaudited pro forma adjustments represent management's estimates based on information available as of the date of these unaudited pro forma condensed combined financial statements and are subject to change as additional information becomes available and analyses are performed.